UoB-COMSM0166/2025-group-2/README.md

 > ### Challenge 2: Shop Integration in Double Player Mode
 >
-> Another significant challenge was implementing the shop function into the double player mode.
-While casual mode, being single player, was straightforward with mouse interaction, it wasn't feasible to have two players share one mouse.
+> Another significant challenge was implementing the shop function into the Double Player mode.
+While Casual Mode, being single player, was straightforward with mouse interaction, it wasn't feasible to have two players share one mouse.
 >
 > We needed to redesign the `Shop` class to allow the browsing and purchasing of items in the shop for each player individually using their own unique key controls.
 >